DF1sh/TryHackMe-Rooms/Wireshark: Traffic Analysis/README.md

 I used the filter `http contains "THM"`, and it worked: `FLAG{THM-PACKETMASTER}`

 ### Bonus: Hunt Cleartext Credentials!
 - Use the "Desktop/exercise-pcaps/bonus/Bonus-exercise.pcap" file.
 What is the packet number of the credentials using "HTTP Basic Auth"?
+Tools-->Credentials: `237`
-- What is the packet number where "empty password" was submitted?
+- What is the packet number where "empty password" was submitted? `170`

 ### Bonus: Actionable Results!
 - Use the "Desktop/exercise-pcaps/bonus/Bonus-exercise.pcap" file.
 Select packet number 99.
 Create a rule for "IPFirewall (ipfw)".
-What is the rule for "denying source IPv4 address"?
+What is the rule for "denying source IPv4 address"? `add deny ip from 10.121.70.151 to any in`
 - Select packet number 231.
 Create "IPFirewall" rules.
-What is the rule for "allowing destination MAC address"?
+What is the rule for "allowing destination MAC address"? `add allow MAC 00:d0:59:aa:af:80 any in`